for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

 ## Star Wars specific mechanics

-Use Age of Rebellion's duty system.
+-   Use Age of Rebellion's duty system (p.
+49, 325).
+-   Use Age of Rebellion's Onslaught at Arda I module's mass combat system (p.
+30).

 ## Skills